department-of-veterans-affairs/vagov-content/pages/careers-employment/vocational-rehabilitation/programs/independent-living.md

 ### Can I get independent living services through VR&amp;E?

-You may be eligible for independent living services if you’re a Servicemember or Veteran with a service-connected disability who is eligible for VR&E benefits, and you meet all of the requirements listed below.
+You may be eligible for independent living services if you’re a service member or Veteran with a service-connected disability who is eligible for VR&E benefits, and you meet all of the requirements listed below.

 **All of these must be true:**